 Every year about around 70 people in England train to become classics teachers.

 QTS is Qualified Teacher Status, without which you will be unable to be employed in a state school – except on an unqualified teacher’s salary.
 Most state schools (and independent schools) prefer a teacher to have QTS.
-Technically (in England only) academies and free schools do not have to employ qualified teachers, although in practice most of them do.
+Technically (in England only) state-maintained academies and free schools do not have to employ qualified teachers, although in practice most of them do.

 A PGCE is an academic qualification, assessed by a written portfolio of evidence based around theories of education and practice.
 On a PGCE course, the university which offers the course offers the qualification.
 On a SCITT which offers the PGCE (not all of them do) an authorised university validates the PGCE on behalf of the training provider. if you wish to teach outside England, you will need a PGCE qualification.
 The PGCE qualification also allows you credit for a Masters in Education.

 SCITTs are School-Centred Initial Teacher Training providers.
 People interested in gaining Qualified Teacher Status through routes other than the PGCE need to check availability of School Direct (SD) training routes, which are available for a very limited number of places, as advertised on the Department for Education (DfE) website.
 For more details of what SD and a SCITT is, please see the appropriate page here.